Independent probe points to Israeli fire in journalist death

 Abu Akleh, a Palestinian-American and a 25-year veteran of the satellite channel, was killed last Wednesday while covering an Israeli military raid in the Jenin refugee camp in the occupied West Bank.
 She was a household name across the Arab world, known for documenting the hardship of Palestinian life under Israeli rule, now in its sixth decade.

-Secretary of State Antony Blinken said Sunday that he had spoken to Abu Akleh’s family to express condolences and respect for her work “as well as the need to have an immediate and credible investigation” into her death.
+Secretary of State Antony Blinken on Sunday said he had spoken to Abu Akleh’s family to express condolences and respect for her work “as well as the need to have an immediate and credible investigation” into her death.

 Palestinian officials and witnesses, including journalists who were with her, say she was killed by army fire.
 The military, after initially saying Palestinian gunmen might have been responsible, later backtracked and now says she may also have been hit by errant Israeli fire.

 Israel has called for a joint investigation with the Palestinians, saying the bullet must be analyzed by ballistics experts to reach firm conclusions.
-Palestinian officials have refused, saying they don’t trust Israel, and have invited other countries to join the investigation.
-Human rights groups say Israel has a poor record of investigating wrongdoing by its security forces.
+Palestinian officials have refused, saying they don’t trust Israel.
+Human rights groups says Israel has a poor recordof investigating wrongdoing by its security forces.

+After earlier saying they would accept an outside partner, the Palestinians said late Sunday that they would handle the investigation alone and deliver results very soon.

+“We also refused to have an international investigation because we trust our capabilities as a security institution,” Prime Minister Mohammed Shtayyeh announced.
+“We will not hand over any of the evidence to anyone because we know that these people are able to fasify the facts.”
+He stood with Abu Akleh’s brother, Anton, and Al Jazeera’s local bureau chief, Walid Al-Omari.

 With the two sides at loggerheads over the Abu Akleh probe, several research and human rights groups have launched their own investigations.